 The School of Allied Health Sciences and TTUHSC will not be responsible for debts incurred by students or student organizations, nor will the School or TTUHSC assume the roles of collecting student debts or serve as arbitrator between students and creditors.

 Change of Address

-Students are required to maintain current contact information by submitting changes at www.techsis.admin.ttu.edu/student/.
+Students are required to maintain current contact information by making changes on their portal at http://portal.texastech.edu.
 All correspondence, including financial aid refund checks, will be mailed to the address provided by the student.